 • Plant, machinery, equipment and accessories imported exclusively for mining operations in Nigeria are exempted from customs and import duties

-• 25% of incomes in convertible currencies derived from tourists by a hotel shall be exempt from tax, subject to certain conditions
+• 25% of incomes in convertible currencies derived from tourists by a hotel is exempted from tax, subject to certain conditions

-• Interest payable on any loan granted by a bank for the purpose of manufacturing goods for export, shall be exempted from tax
+• Interest payable on any loan granted by a bank for the purpose of manufacturing goods for export are exempted from tax

-• Tax exemption of the interest earned from agricultural loans subject to certain conditions
+• Interest earned from agricultural loans are exempted from tax subject to certain conditions

 • Companies engaged in research and development activities for commercialization are entitled to 20% investment tax credit

-• Companies with approved business in the free trade zones/export processing zones are exempt from tax
+• Companies with approved business in the free trade/export processing zones are exempted from tax

-• Exemption from minimum tax for new companies
+• New companies are exempted from minimum tax

-• Income from investment in bonds and treasury bills is exempt from tax
+• Income from investment in bonds and treasury bills is exempted from tax

-• Interest earned on foreign currency domiciliary account in Nigeria is exempt from tax
+• Interest earned on foreign currency domiciliary account in Nigeria is exempted from tax

-• Investment (dividend, rent, interest and royalty) income derived by the beneficiary from outside Nigeria and brought into Nigeria through government-approved channels are tax-exempt
+• Beneficiary’s Investment (dividend, rent, interest and royalty) income derived from outside Nigeria and brought into Nigeria through government-approved channels are exempted from tax.

-Companies in different industries are encouraged to take advantage of these tax incentives.
+I encourage companies in different industries to take advantage of these tax incentives.
 It is important that you engage with a tax professional to confirm your eligibility and the application process (if any) for enjoying these incentives.

 Quoted as we understand it, section 573 of the Companies and Allied Matters Act says that: